tribixbite/awesome/README.md

 *   [alexpinel/Dot](https://github.com/alexpinel/Dot) - Text-To-Speech, RAG, and LLMs.
 All local!
 *   [238SAMIxD/discord-ai-bot](https://github.com/238SAMIxD/discord-ai-bot) - Discord AI chatbot using Ollama and Stable Diffusion
 *   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
-*   [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 *   [facebookarchive/react-360](https://github.com/facebookarchive/react-360) - Create amazing 360 and VR content using React
 *   [openpgpjs/openpgpjs](https://github.com/openpgpjs/openpgpjs) - OpenPGP implementation for JavaScript
 *   [ditto-assistant/ditto-app](https://github.com/ditto-assistant/ditto-app) - Ditto is an advanced AI assistant powered by the latest in LLM and RAG technology, along with in-house models, to create the ultimate conversational and creative experience.